 Don’t be enigmatic when you link something within the content.
 Make it contextual and clear where they’ll go next if they click the link.

-Writing short paragraphs is a real no-brainer advice here.
-Short paragraphs keep readers moving throughout the article and if your content is good enough, stay all the way to the end.
+Writing short paragraphs is a real no-brainer advice here, however, it’s one of the most common mistakes content writers make.
+Short paragraphs keep readers moving throughout the article, and if your content is good enough, stay all the way to the end.

 Think About Content Style

 When you know that the primary goal of your website is to deliver value to your audience, you need to have a content-first approach in its design.
 Structure your content to look beautiful, but be careful that it doesn’t impede the rest of the page elements.

 Nobody likes bad images.
 Small images are not visible for the users, and the larger ones present a significant burden on your website performance.
 The resolution and the size of your images must be flawless.

 Take notice of the image context too.
 A decorative image might be useful here and there, but in most cases, people will ignore it.
 Think about the typical corporate website, for example.
 Almost always, you’ll encounter either a photo of buildings or a stock photo of an unknown team.